 - set appfw settings -CEFLogging ON

 You can use NetScaler Insight Center to monitor and manage your incoming traffic’s IP Reputation.
 You can configure policies to add more IPs as malicious, and create a customized block list.

-To know learn about configuring and using IP Reputation, see IP Reputation.
+To learn about configuring and using IP Reputation, see IP Reputation.

 The IP Reputation feature provides attack-related information about malicious IP addresses.
 For example, it reports IP Reputation Score, IP Reputation category, IP Reputation attack time, Device IP, and details about the Client IP address.

-IP Reputation score indicates risk associated with an IP address.
-The score has the following are the ranges:
+IP Reputation score indicates the risk associated with an IP address.
+The score has the following ranges: